Code switching revisited: Low-overhead magic state preparation using color codes: Protocol

-We can avoid this problem by using the flag-based syndrome-extraction circuit for the Steane code~\cite{Chao2018}.
-In that paper, the authors introduced two types of syndrome extraction circuits, one extracting two syndromes at once and the other extracting three syndromes at once; see Fig.~\ref{fig:2_Z_stab_Steane} and Fig.~\ref{fig:3_Z_stab_Steane}.
-There are 10 independent $Z$-type stabilizers, see Table~\ref{tab:Z_stab_qRM}, which we can organize as follows.
+We can avoid this problem by using the parallel flag-based syndrome-extraction circuits for the \textit{Steane code}~\cite{Chao2018}, adapted to the qRM code.
+In that paper, the authors introduced two types of syndrome extraction circuits, one extracting two syndromes at once and the other extracting three syndromes at once; see Figs.~\ref{fig:2_Z_stab_Steane} and~\ref{fig:3_Z_stab_Steane}.
+In the qRM code, there are ten independent $Z$-type stabilizers, see Table~\ref{tab:Z_stab_qRM}, which we can organize as follows.
 First, we can measure $(Z_8Z_{12}Z_{13}Z_{15}$, $Z_5Z_6Z_{12}Z_{13})$ and $(Z_3Z_4Z_{10}Z_{11}$, $Z_4Z_5Z_{11}Z_{15})$ using Fig.~\ref{fig:2_Z_stab_Steane}.
 Then we can measure $(Z_1Z_2Z_6Z_7$, $Z_2Z_3Z_4Z_7$, $Z_4Z_5Z_6Z_7)$ and $(Z_8Z_9Z_{13}Z_{14}$, $Z_9Z_{10}Z_{11}Z_{14}$, $Z_{11}Z_{12}Z_{13}Z_{14})$ using Fig.~\ref{fig:3_Z_stab_Steane}.
+The advantage of using this new scheme is that instead of employing ten ancilla qubits to flag each syndrome extraction circuit individually, we reduce the number to four.
+Moreover, the number of time steps needed to run a full syndrome extraction cycle is also reduced, which is desirable for experimental demonstrations.
 Flags and syndromes are postselected to be $+1$.
-We remark that there are other set of stabilizers one may choose to measure.
+We remark that there are other sets of stabilizers one may choose to measure. \footnote{It turns out that four is the minimum number of $Z$-type stabilizers needed to \textit{detect} all propagated weight-$2$ or higher $X$ errors after the initialization of Fig.~\ref{fig:init_plus_state} For instance, a set of plaquette stabilizers that satisfy this condition is $\{p_2,p_3,p_8,p_{13}\}$.
+In an experiment, this reduction can decrease the space-time cost of the protocol (see Sec.~\ref{subsec:spacetime_cost}).
+We thank an anonymous referee for suggesting to inspect this property.}.
 We leave such studies for future work.